vesalukkarila/school-cs.100-final-project/README.md

 # school-project.comp.cs.100
-Programming course 1, individual project, autumn -21.
+- Programming course 1, individual project, autumn -21.
-Implementation of the game "Hangman".
+- Implementation of the game "Hangman".
-Version control was not yet used in this first programming course.
+- Version control was not yet used in this first programming course.
+- Overall grade for the course: 5

 ## Usage
 Run locally